 I can guarantee that your face is important to me and that I will act in accordance with my experience and expertise to give you my absolute best.
-I can guarantee that I will strive to make you gratified and content every time.
+I can guarantee that I will strive to design your brows to your complete satisfaction every time.
 But there are no guarantees in this industry.
 Please think long and hard before you decide to go for it.

 23. What if I don’t like it?